-Join Executive Chef Eugenio in Rome for an exclusive hands-on cooking class in his authentic Roman-style kitchen making pizza.
-He will teach you the history, technique, and skills to making pizza.
+Join Executive Chef Eugenio in Rome for an exclusive hands-on pizza making class in his authentic Roman-style kitchen.
+He will teach you the history, technique, and skills to making the perfect pizza.
 Learn the tastes and traditions of authentic pizza with Italy’s most colorful and acclaimed chef in the heart of Rome.
 This cooking class is a great day activity for adults and children.
 (Classes for kids are hosted separately from adults and are grouped by family or age group).

 Chef Eugenio’s family, originally from outside of Naples, immigrated to the Eternal City in the early 1900s.
 Though still very connected with his countryside roots, Chef Eugenio is 100% Roman and allows no exceptions in his kitchen.
 Learn how to cook without recipes, timers, measuring cups and scales, but with the smells, instinct, and technique that only Chef Eugenio has gained after years of experience.
 He cooks with his eyes, like most Italian chefs, using his senses and know how.